 As mentioned before, sometimes the irritation is not just menopause but a more severe disorder such as lichen sclerosis, which must be treated to prevent long-term damage.
 A good exam by an experienced provider can help sort these out.

 Well, that’s a broad question.
-It is important to recognize that our bodies change with age and with menopause.
+It is important to recognize that with menopause our breast size and bodies change with age.
 While all of the changes that come can be normal, we may not like some of them.
 Sometimes it is important to recognize what is normal versus what is abnormal, or ”pathologic,” as we like to say in medicine.

 In terms of symptoms:

 First and foremost you need to be seeing a provider with whom you feel comfortable to have any conversation.
-Remember, as physicians,we have heard it all!
+Remember, as physicians, we have heard it all!
 We are not afraid, in general, to tackle difficult subjects.
+There is no need to feel shame about feeling menopause symptoms in the office.

 If you find that your physician struggles with talking frankly about the more sensitive stuff, or has a lack of knowledge about menopause in particular, seek out someone who is comfortable with it, usually an OB/GYN.
 We talk about sex all the time….